-The proposed rule change would add two senior executive officers of DTC, the Chief Information Officer and the Head of Clearing Agency Services, to the list of officers that could make such determination if the Board of Directors is unable to convene.
-These two officers. like the other senior executive officers currently listed in the Rules, maintain senior executive level positions at DTC, oversee divisions of DTC, and hold positions at DTC that would provide them a necessary global view into DTC's operations and systems to enable them to determine the existence of a Market Disruption Event in the event that the Board of Directors in unable to convene.
-Adding these two additional officers would facilitate DTC's ability to implement its emergency procedures in the event of a Market Disruption Event.
+The proposed rule change would add two senior executive officers of NSCC, the Chief Information Officer and the Head of Clearing Agency Services, to the list of officers that could make such determination if the Board of Directors is unable to convene.
+These two officers, like the other senior executive officers currently listed in the Rules, maintain senior executive level positions at NSCC, oversee divisions of NSCC, and hold positions at NSCC that would provide them a necessary global view into NSCC's operations and systems to enable them to determine the existence of a Market Disruption Event in the event that the Board of Directors in unable to convene.
+Adding these two additional officers would facilitate NSCC's ability to implement its emergency procedures in the event of a Market Disruption Event.

-(iv) Systems Disconnect: Threat of Significant Impact to DTC's Systems
+(iv) Systems Disconnect: Threat of Significant Impact to NSCC's Systems

-The proposed rule change would add a new Rule 38(A) (Systems Disconnect: Threat of Significant Impact to the Corporation's Systems) ("Systems Disconnect Rule") that would address situations in which DTC determines it is necessary for DTC to disconnect a single or limited number of Participants, or third party service providers, or service bureaus used by Participants to connect
+The proposed rule change would add a new Rule 60A (Systems Disconnect: Threat of Significant Impact to the Corporation's Systems) ("Systems Disconnect Rule") that would address situations in which NSCC determines it is necessary for NSCC to disconnect a single or limited number of Members, Limited Members, or third party service providers or service bureaus used by Members or Limited Members to connect to NSCC 11 (collectively, "DTCC Systems Participants") from NSCC's systems or network due to an imminent threat of harm to NSCC's or DTCC's systems.
+The imminent threat could be the result of a system disruption or cyber incident applicable to the DTCC Systems Participants.
+This would allow DTCC to work with the affected participants while protecting NSCC, its systems and its other participants.